Skip to main content

 2 mentions Positive Neutral Negative

-The humor is highlighted by a funny and interesting concept, with a good dose of dark humor that complements the immersive story and gameplay.
+The humor is well-received, blending a funny and interesting concept with immersive storytelling and gameplay, enhanced by a good dose of dark humor.

 • “Funny and interesting concept.”